erikgeo/msfs_g36_project/README.md

 * Slightly reduced pitch effect due to elevator deflection + propwash
 * Slightly increased nosewheel steering angle
 * Added drag due to cowl flap.
 This causes a 3-4 kts cruise speed loss.
+* Decreased yaw sensitivity by lowering deflection rate as a function of speed

 **Engine**
 * Completely overhauled engine parameters: realistic fuel flow, mixture-EGT interaction, engine performance at all pressure altitudes.
 * Fixed erroneous engine efficiency increase around 2000 rpm
-* Adjusted idle RPM to ~600.
+* Adjusted idle RPM to ~600-700.
 This prevents the unexpected shutdown of a warm engine when idle

 **Systems**
-* Electrical system: bus tie logic and associated voltage indications implemented
+* Electrical system overhaul:
+  - Completely revised electrical buses: all individual systems hooked up to the correct bus
+  - Bus tie logic added
+  - Correct voltage indications of BUS2 due to reverse current blocking diodes
+  - Corrected alternator load indications
+  - Made all indications smooth, rather than instant jumps to a new value
+* Autopilot tweaks
-* Fixed autopilot altitude holding the wrong altitude at non-standard atmospheric pressures
+  - Fixed holding the wrong altitude at non-standard atmospheric pressures
+  - Max pitch and bank angles adjusted for smoother AP behaviour
-* Compatible with G1000 mod (https://forums.flightsimulator.com/t/update-g1000-improved-v2/262603)
+* To be used with the G1000 mod (https://forums.flightsimulator.com/t/update-g1000-improved-v2/262603)
 * Replaced/removed default annunciators
   - Removed PITOT HEAT caution
   - Replaced LOW VOLT caution by BUS1 VOLT LO and BUS2 VOLT LO